 Conclusion

-It's best to keep toxic fern-like plants out of your house and yard if you can.
+Keep toxic fern-like plants out of your house and yard if it is possible.
 If you do have these plants in your indoor or outdoor garden, place any toxic plants as far out of the cat's reach as possible.
 Keep a first aid kit on hand, as well as emergency phone numbers such as those for a pet poison hotline and your vet's emergency contact number.

 Even if you remove all the plants from your house, your cat could nibble on a fern if they got out.
 It's a good idea to be prepared for a poisoning emergency, even if it's not likely to happen.
 Better safe than sorry!